-The authorities have printed upon them various rules and regulations about the wording to be used in a marriage ceremony and also about the venue of a marriage.
+The schedule may have printed upon it various rules and regulations about the wording to be used in a marriage ceremony and also about the venue of a marriage.
 These rules and regulations can safely be ignored as they do not apply to Quaker marriages.

-The registering officer should check that they are in date, that they show the correct venue, that the names of the couple are correct, and that the schedule or authorities have been properly issued by the (superintendent) registrar.
-(Do note that the authorities will not always be physically signed if they are computer generated.)
-The registering officer must bring the authorities/schedule to the wedding.
+The registering officer should check that the schedule is in date, that it shows the correct venue, that the names of the couple are correct, and that the schedule has been properly issued by the (superintendent) registrar.
+The registering officer must bring the schedule to the wedding.

-Eventually, the authorities (England and Wales only) are sent by the registering officer to the superintendent registrar with the next quarterly return.
 In Scotland, the schedule must be returned to the registrar within three days of the marriage for the marriage to be registered.